 A Hole in My Prayer Umbrella

-She didn't say she was praying for the conflict to be over but rather that she was praying for Chuck to reflect Christ in every way.
-Because of his deep respect for her, he knew this was a message from God and recommitted himself to godliness when his natural response was to angrily react.
+She didn't say she was praying for the conflict to be over but rather she was praying for Chuck to reflect Christ in every way.
+Because of his deep respect for her, he knew this was a message from God and recommitted himself to godliness when his natural response was to react in anger.

 Amy Carmichael, missionary to India, often struggled in a bed of physical pain and weakness.
-She said that when people told her that maybe God put her there so that she could pray she knew they didn't understand the hard work of prayer.
-Real prayer exhausts the pray-er so praying in a bed of illness is even more precious to those being prayed for.
+She said when people told her maybe God put her there so she could pray, she knew they didn't understand the hard work of prayer.
+Real prayer exhausts the pray-er,so being prayed for by someone in a bed of illness is even more precious.
 My mother's prayers for us transformed her bedroom into a sanctuary of worship.

-Sweet friends who regularly prayed for Chuck and me and our children by name, my parents who too seriously their call to bring us to Jesus – each one is now enjoying the fulfillment of their faith.
-I miss them and their absence reminds me that it’s my turn.
+Sweet older friends who regularly prayed for Chuck, our children by name and me by name, my parents who took seriously their call to bring us to Jesus – each one is now enjoying the fulfillment of their faith.
+I miss them and their absence reminds me it’s my turn.
 My heart's desire is to mend the hole in our prayer umbrella by continuing their legacy of helping protect our family through the gift of talking with God.

 What is your legacy, my friends?
 Tell us about your praying mother or grandmother.

 Originally posted on the Treasures of Encouragement blog: April 2, 2008